Professor Melissa de Zwart

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Melissa is the Chair of the Editorial Board of the Woomera Manual on Military Space Operations; a Member of the International Institute of Space Law and a Fellow and Board Member of the Australian Academy of Law.
+Melissa is a Member of the International Institute of Space Law and a Fellow of the Australian Academy of Law.
 She is on the Editorial Board of the Alternative Law Journal and Legalities: The Australian and New Zealand Journal of Law and Society, and previously Editor of the Media & Arts Law Review (2013-2020).

 - My Research